akjoshi/linkedsdg/README.md

 9. Push them to the registry: `docker-compose -f docker-compose.yml -f docker-compose-prod.yml push`

-10. Generate the proper deployment files for the production containers: `kompose convert -f docker-compose.yml -f docker-compose-prod.yml -o .k8s\[version]\prod`
+10. Create the following folder `.k8s\[version]` and generate the proper deployment files for the production containers: `kompose convert -f docker-compose.yml -f docker-compose-prod.yml -o .k8s\[version]`

 11. Ensure you are configured to push to the proper production cluster namespace: (sdgontologies)

-12. Push the new configuration to the production namespace: `kubectl apply -f ./.k8s/[version]/prod`
+12. Push the new configuration to the production namespace: `kubectl apply -f ./.k8s/[version]`

 13. Test the application.
 There should be no issues, except in rare occasions.